Drsexo/Greenify4Magisk-KSU-Reborn/README.md

 > [!NOTE]
 > **Updated with the latest MMT Reborn template and fixed permissions.**
-> Fully working with KernelSU and Magisk.
+> Fully working with KernelSU and Magisk and APatch.

 <div align="center">